Half of Singapore employers plan to hire in Q4: Survey

 Ms Teo believes the strong demand for labour in the banking and financial services sector comes amid institutions' efforts to scale up their businesses within the digital financial services space.

-On a global scale, hiring managers across the Asia-Pacific region anticipated the most vigorous hiring intentions.
-It is also the only region where hiring intentions improved from the last quarter, with India, China and Australia having the strongest hiring outlooks driven by a need to fill up digital roles.
+On a global scale, hiring managers across the Asia-Pacific region expected the most vigorous hiring intentions.
+It is also the only region where hiring intentions improved from the last quarter, with India, China and Australia having the strongest hiring outlooks, driven by a need to fill digital roles.

-Despite the bullish hiring sentiments, the survey also found that three in four of global companies struggled to fill up roles amid the highest labour shortage problem in 16 years.
+Despite the bullish hiring sentiments, the survey also found that three in four global companies struggled to fill roles amid the worst labour shortage in 16 years.

 "As we emerge from the pandemic, this is our collective opportunity to act with urgency, to scale bold, disruptive ideas and collaborations across business, government and education," said Mr Jonas Prising, chairman and chief executive officer of ManpowerGroup.